-Summary Assessment Further Work The site consists of residential gardens.
+Critical Infrastructure Summary Assessment Further Work Contamination The site consists of residential gardens.
 No issues have been identified.
-No requirements identified.
+Emergency Services No requirements identified.
 Liaison with Nottingham North & East CCG necessary.
-Drainage from the site should be via a sustainable drainage system.
+Flood Risk Drainage from the site should be via a sustainable drainage system.
 Further discussion with the EA / LLFA as part of the planning application process.
-Public transport funding contributions for infrastructure and local bus service provision will be sought.
+Transport Public transport funding contributions for infrastructure and local bus service provision will be sought.
 Contributions to bus stop infrastructure will be required.
 NCC notes that the development should be designed in accordance with the 6C's Design Guide.
-[All NCC comments within pre- March 2017 stakeholder meeting representations] The site could also potentially provide an access to Site 218 Transport assessment and travel plan required.
+[All NCC comments within pre- March 2017 stakeholder meeting representations] The site could also potentially provide an access to Site 218 via 'The Paddocks'.
+Transport assessment and travel plan required.
 Highway mitigation and potential contributions to public transport to be agreed as part of S106 discussions.
-The site consists of residential gardens.
-No issues have been identified.
-No requirements identified.
-Drainage from the site should be via a sustainable drainage system.
-Public transport funding contributions for infrastructure and local bus service provision will be sought.
-Contributions to bus stop infrastructure will be required.
-NCC notes that the development should be designed in accordance with the 6C's Design Guide.
-[All NCC comments within pre- March 2017 stakeholder